Greece Moments Greece Moments

 Port of Syros

-Alternatively, you can fly to the island from Athens on a small plane from Olympic Air.
-More about the Capital Athens and how to get there you can find here: Athens Highlights
+Alternatively, you can fly to the island from Athens on a small plane with Olympic Air.
+More about the capital Athens and how to get there can be found here: Athens Travel Guide

 By ferry to Syros

-From the Port of Piraeus you can reach the island in about 3.5 hours.
+From the port of Piraeus you can reach the island in about 3.5 hours.
 The ferry companies Blue Star Ferries and Hellenic Seaways serve Syros daily.
-From Syros you can also visit the other islands of the Cyclades such as Mykonos or Naxos scout.
+From Syros you can also explore the other islands of the Cyclades, such as Mykonos or Naxos.
 Take a look at our article: Island hopping Greece

-→ By ferry to Syros?
+→ Travelling to Syros by ferry?
 This article will provide you with all the information you need: Ferries in Greece

 syros anreise fähre piräus